William Hood Simpson: Early military career and World War I

-Simpson was promoted to captain on May 15, 1917, a month after the American entry into World War I. He followed Bell on a tour of inspection of the British and French forces on the Western Front in September and October 1917.
+Simpson was promoted to captain on 15 May 1917, a month after the American entry into World War I. He followed Bell on a tour of inspection of the British and French forces on the Western Front in September and October 1917.
 They then returned to Camp Logan, Texas, where the 33rd Division was activated, with Bell, now a major general, as its first commander.
-The 33rd Division embarked for France on May 16, 1918.
-Simpson became its Assistant Chief of Staff (G-3), the staff member responsible for operations.
-He was promoted to major on June 7, 1918, and attended the American Expeditionary Forces (AEF) Army General Staff College from June 15 to August 30.
-He returned to the 33rd Division as assistant to its G-2 (the staff member responsible for intelligence) on September 1, then became assistant to its G-3 on September 15.
-He became G-3 again on October 4, and participated in the Meuse–Argonne offensive.
-He was promoted to lieutenant colonel on November 5, and became the division's chief of staff on November 17, soon after World War I ended on November 11, 1918.
+The 33rd Division arrived in France in May 1918 and Simpson became its Assistant Chief of Staff (G-3), the staff member responsible for operations.
+He was promoted to major on 7 June 1918, and attended the American Expeditionary Forces (AEF) Army General Staff College from 15 June to 30 August.
+He returned to the 33rd Division as assistant to its G-2 (the staff member responsible for intelligence) on 1 September, then became assistant to its G-3 on 15 September.
+He became G-3 again on 4 October, and participated in the Meuse–Argonne offensive.
+He was promoted to lieutenant colonel on 5 November, and became the division's chief of staff on 17 November, soon after World War I ended on 11 November 1918.
 For his services during the war he was awarded the Army Distinguished Service Medal and Silver Citation Star, and the French Croix de guerre and Legion of Honour in the grade of Chevalier.
-The citation for his Army DSM reads:
+The citation for his Army DSM read: